UI / UX Design

 NOVA – CLARITY, SPEED, AND SUPPORT — WHEN EVERY SECOND COUNTS.

 Nova emerged from my interest in designing technology that alleviates pressure in critical environments.
 Through research into the daily challenges faced by UK paramedics, I discovered that many still rely on manual reporting processes, fragmented systems, and limited tools for translation and communication.
-This sparked the concept for Nova — a tablet-based digital assistant built to support paramedics in the field through automation, clarity, and real-time assistance.

 Software: Adobe suit, Figma, Maze, Miro, Notion, Zoom.